Mamata2507/RPGViewer/README.md

 # RPG Viewer
-Application to use for rolepaying.
+Application to use for roleplaying.